Dehydrating Time & Temperature Guide: Fruits, Vegetables, Meat, Herbs, Spices & Leather

 Always dehydrate foods with clean hands and on clean trays.
 The vegetables should be thoroughly washed before drying.
 Trim, slice and peel vegetables, removing the rotten or damaged areas.
-Slices should be kept in uniform piece.
+Slices should be kept in uniform pieces.
 Dry vegetables should be dehydrated once picked from the garden and purchased from the store.
 If they are in the fridge before drying, the quality of the vegetables will lower and nutrients will be eliminated.

 Pre-treating the vegetables requires blanching with steam or boiling water before dehydrating it.
 This heats the vegetables to temperatures high enough to stop enzymes that trigger loss of taste and color.

 But some veggies do not require blanching before dehydrating.
-These include green peppers, mushrooms and onions.
+These include green peppers, mushrooms, and onions.